Invasion percolation on the Poisson-weighted infinite tree: Introduction

 \subsection{Outline}

-In Section \ref{sec:pwitpp} we construct the building blocks on which the remainder of the article rests.
+In Section~\ref{secpwitpp} we construct the building blocks on which the remainder of the article rests.
 In particular, we describe a different way to view invasion percolation, in terms of a ``note-taking'' procedure that accompanies the invasion percolation procedure, and in the special case of invasion percolation on trees contains all the information required to reconstruct the original procedure.
-To best understand this note-taking procedure we introduce the ``box process'' (Definition \ref{dfn:boxes}), which gives us a clear picture of the connection mechanism of invasion percolation.
-The box process also allows for an understanding of a related ``two-way infinite'' invasion percolation process, which can be seen as describing the behaviour of invasion percolation far from the root.
-Furthermore, with the introduction of the ``box graph'' in Section \ref{boxgraphs}, the box process itself becomes an interesting object of study, and we derive some of its fundamental properties.
-Throughout Section \ref{sec:pwitpp}, our studies are in the deterministic setting.
+To best understand this note-taking procedure we introduce the ``box process'' (Definition~\ref{dfnboxes}), which gives us a clear picture of the connection mechanism of invasion percolation.
+The box process also allows for an understanding of a related ``two-way infinite'' invasion percolation process, which can be seen as describing the behavior of invasion percolation far from the root.
+Furthermore, with the introduction of the\vadjust{\goodbreak} ``box graph'' in Section \ref {boxgraphs}, the box process itself becomes an interesting object of study, and we derive some of its fundamental properties.
+Throughout Section~\ref{secpwitpp}, our studies are in the deterministic setting.

-In Section \ref{sec:invadepwit} we apply our tools to study $\st_0$.
-In particular, we prove the PWIT analogue of the forward maximal representation of $\st_0$ in more detail.
-Section \ref{sec:invadepwit} also contains some results concerning ballot style theorems, queueing processes and Poisson Galton-Watson duality that are of use in proving Theorems \ref{main1} through \ref{main3}.
+In Section~\ref{secinvadepwit} we apply our tools to study $\st_0$.
+In particular, we prove the PWIT analog of the forward maximal representation of $\st_0$ in more detail.
+Section~\ref{secinvadepwit} also contains some results concerning ballot style theorems, queueing processes and Poisson Galton--Watson duality that are of use in proving Theorems~\ref{main1}--\ref{main3}.

-Finally, in Section \ref{sec:statproc} we prove a number of results concerning the box graph and the stationary process.
+Finally, in Section~\ref{secstatproc} we prove a number of results concerning the box graph and the stationary process.
 In particular, we find that these graphs resemble the Poisson IIC locally.
-Using these results, we deduce Theorems \ref{main1} through \ref{main3}.
+Using these results, we deduce Theorems~\ref{main1}--\ref{main3}.